Lewis H. Morgan: Death and legacy

 In 1879 Morgan completed two construction projects.
 One was his library, an addition to the house he had purchased with Mary many years before and where he died in December 1881.
 He combined the opening of the library with a celebration of the 25th anniversary of The club.
 It included a dinner for 40 persons, who were by that time the leading lights of Rochester.
 The library acquired some fame as a local monument.
 Pictures were taken and published.
 The Club only met there one other time, however, at Morgan's funeral in 1881.
 The second building project was a mausoleum for his daughters in Mount Hope Cemetery.
 It became the resting place of the entire remainder of the family, starting with Lewis.

 His wife survived him by two years.
 They both left wills.
 A nephew of Lewis moved to Rochester with his family and took up residence in the house to care for Lewis' and Mary's son.
 On the son's death 20 years later, the entire estate reverted to the University of Rochester, which by the terms of the wills was to use the funds for the endowment of a college for women, dedicated as a memorial to the Morgan daughters.
-The nephew attempted to break the wills on his behalf but lost the case in the state supreme court.
-The house with the library survived into mid-20th-century, when it was demolished to make way for a highway bypass system.
-Materials relating to Morgan's writings are held in a special collection at the University of Rochester library.

-Lewis Henry Morgan Lecture

-The Lewis Henry Morgan Lecture is a distinguished lecture held annually by the Department of Anthropology at the University of Rochester.
+The Lewis Henry Morgan Lecture was established as a distinguished lecture held annually by the Department of Anthropology at the University of Rochester.
 Begun in 1963, the lectures honor the career and seminal research of American anthropologist Lewis H. Morgan.
 Many of the lectures have been published, including the inaugural one by South African anthropologist Meyer Fortes.
 The distinguished lecturers have been among the top names in anthropology, ranging from Meyer Fortes and Victor Turner to Emily Martin, Lila Abu-Lughod, and Paul Farmer.
 Recent Lewis Henry Morgan Lectures have been delivered by anthropologists Deborah A. Thomas, Sarah Lamb, Gabriella Coleman, Laurence Ralph, Janet Carsten, J. Lorand Matory, and Veena Das, among others.

-Professional associations

-Morgan was elected a member of the American Antiquarian Society in 1865.
-He was elected president of the American Association for the Advancement of Science in 1879.
-Morgan was also a member of the National Academy of Sciences.